AzonInc/Doorman/docs/guide/firmware/additions.md

 :::

 ::: details Use I²C Sensors
-If you want to add Sensors via the I²C bus you can use the two free GPIO Pins and add the I²C component to your configuration.\
-Now you can attach your Sensors to the two free I²C GPIO Pins.
+If you want to add sensors via the I²C bus, you can use the two available GPIO pins and add the I²C component to your configuration.
+You can then attach your sensors to these two I²C GPIO pins.
 ```yaml
 <!--@include: minimal.example.yaml-->